Vernon Township High School: Sports

 Two such teams are the boys' and girls' cross country; Ray Morris and Brian Cummins have been in charge of the teams, winning many championships.
 In the 2007 season, the boys' team was third in the S.C.I.L. and moved on to rank second in Group IV Sectionals at the Garret Mountain course in West Paterson, during the season being ranked as high as 7th in the state.
 In the 1980s, Doug Castellana led the team to a number of SCIL championships.
 In 2009, coaches Jim Shenise and girl coach took over and in 2010, they led the girls' team to take 3rd at the New Jersey Group IV sectionals.
 The school's legacy of success in cross country dates from the 1978 season, when the team was undefeated and won the S.C.I.L. championship.

-The field hockey team won the North I Group II state sectional championship in 1980, the North I Group IV title in 1988-1991, 1995 and 1996, and the North I/II combined Group IV title in 1993.
+The field hockey team won the North I Group II state sectional championship in 1980, the North I Group IV title in 1988–1991, 1995 and 1996, and the North I/II combined Group IV title in 1993.

-The wrestling team won the North I Group IV state sectional championship in 1995 and 2002.
+The boys' wrestling team won the North I Group IV state sectional championship in 1995 and 2002.

 The ice hockey team won the McMullen Cup in 2005 with a 5-3 come-from-behind win against Ridgewood High School in the championship game played at South Mountain Arena.

 The girls' varsity ski team won the 2009 New Jersey Interscholastic Ski Racing Association (NJISRA) overall state championship.

 The Varsity Softball team won the North I Group II, 2017 Northwest New Jersey Athletic Conference, Freedom League Championship.
 In 2018, the team won their first Hunterdon-Warren-Sussex (HWS) tri-county tournament with a victory against North Hunterdon High School.